 Just a hop, skip and a jump from San Diego in beautiful Carlsbad, LEGOLAND California is a budding brick-builder's paradise.
-The whole park is themed around the colorful LEGO bricks, which you'll find oversized on rides, pieced together for fantastic photo ops and assembled in models throughout the park as well as the entire section of Miniland, which offers LEGOized reproductions of seven areas of the United States.
+The whole park is themed around the colorful LEGO bricks.
+You'll find bricks pieced together for fantastic photo-ops, assembled in models throughout the park and oversized LEGO bricks on rides.
+Miniland offers LEGO reproductions of seven areas of the United States.
 That's 20 million LEGO bricks in that one section alone!

 If you're always stepping on stray LEGOs around the house, then you already know this is a place you should go.
-But even if you're little ones aren'y yet hard-core LEGO devotees, they will still have a blast because everything in the park is geared for ages 2-12.
+But even if your little ones aren't yet hardcore LEGO devotees, they will still have a blast because the park is geared for ages 2 to 12.
 The park is the ultimate little playground, but it can get very crowded, especially during the summer months.
 We've put together these LEGOLAND California tips so that you can make the most of your day in the park.
-Now, we are talking about making the most of your time, but be prepared for your kids to find at least one place in the park they love and don't want to leave like the Land of Adventure.
+Now, we are talking about making the most of your time, but be prepared for your kids to find at least one place in the park they love and don't want to leave, such as the Land of Adventure or the new LEGO Movie World.
+With thrills, bricks, characters, climbing structures, water play and yummy treats, why would they ever want to leave?
 Let them go at their own pace and enjoy the sights and attractions!
-You can come back a second day ;)
+You can always come back a second day.

 1. Buy your tickets in advance.